Study in USA

 The common undergraduate fields of study in Canada include Business Administration and Finance Management along with specialisations like Energy Management and Automotive Business Administration (BBA).
 When applying for a program at a university you may need to take an entrance exam such as the SAT.

-SAT is commonly for undergraduate students as an entrance test but is not compulsory for all universities in Canada; however international students may need to submit SAT scores for admission purposes.
+SAT is commonly used for undergraduate students as an entrance test but it is not compulsory for all universities in Canada; however international students may need to submit SAT scores for admission purposes.
 The SAT exam with a score range of 1300 to 1570 is generally accepted for admission to universities.

 The SAT exam syllabus includes Mathematics, Reading, and Writing sections.
 The duration of the SAT is 2 hours 14 minutes and is administered by the Scholastic Assessment Test.